 Risk(s) Mitigation Action(s) The geographical separation of External Offices from Headquarters can potentially result in fragmentation in coordination and communication.
 Maintain continuous and structured engagement to ensure that the work of the External Offices, particularly the work of those offices recently established, is fully integrated into the work of the Organization in a coherent and coordinated manner and in line with the Results Framework, workplans and day-to-day functioning of the Organization.
-WIPO's effective engagement with Member States is of paramount importance to the achievement of timely results.
+42 WIPO's effective engagement with Member States is of paramount importance to the achievement of timely results.
 At risk is reduced progress in WIPO's intergovernmental processes, including in normative discussions, and increased cost or extended schedules for implementing related Programs.
 As the international rule-making body for IP, such a situation would negatively impact WIPO's credibility.
 Continued close, trusted and transparent coordination between the Secretariat and Member States.

-Expected Result Performance Indicators Baselines Targets I.1 Enhanced cooperation among Member States on development of balanced international normative frameworks for IP % of treaty notifications that are promptly processed by OLC 92% of treaty notifications are processed by OLC within 3 days (2018) 95% I.2 Tailored and balanced IP legislative, regulatory and policy frameworks Level of sustained engagement by Member State judiciaries 64 countries represented in the Judges Forum (2018) 65 countries represented per Judges Forum III.2.
-Enhanced human resource capacities able to deal with the broad range of requirements for the effective use of IP for development in developing countries, LDCs and countries with economies in transition Level of satisfaction of participants in 89% judicial training r the ent > 85% IV.2.
-Enhanced access to, and use of, IP information by IP institutions and the public to promote innovation and creativity anced access to, and use of, IP judgments database relation by IP institutions and public to promote innovation 8 VIII.1 More effective communication to a broad and diverse public about intellectual property and WIPO's role No. of Member States participating in 42 (2018) e effective communication to a the WIPO Awards Program ad and diverse public about llectual property and WIPO's 45 per year VIII.3 Effective engagement with Member States % of Committee Meetings for which pre-Committee information meetings for Member States are held 87% 90% Satisfaction rate of Member States and stakeholders with the organization of events 90% (2018) 85% % of official documentation prepared by OLC that is published on time 95% on time5% within 1 week after the due date (2018) 95% on time Timeliness of publication of Assemblies documents 89% on time (2018) 90% on time Delegates' satisfaction levels with the organization of the Assemblies 93% overall satisfaction (2018) 80% overall satisfaction
+Expected Result Performance Indicators Baselines Targets I.1 Enhanced cooperation among Member States on development of balanced international normative frameworks for IP % of treaty notifications that are promptly processed by OLC 92% of treaty notifications are processed by OLC within 3 days (2018) 95% I.2 Tailored and balanced IP legislative, regulatory and policy frameworks d and balanced IP legislative, Member State judiciaries Forum (2018) 65 countries represented per Judges Forum III.2.
+Enhanced human resource capacities able to deal with the broad range of requirements for the effective use of IP for development in developing countries, LDCs and countries with economies in transition Level of satisfaction of participants in judicial training 89% > 85% IV.2.
+Enhanced access to, and use of, IP information by IP institutions and the public to promote innovation and creativity nhanced access to, and use of, IP judgments database formation by IP institutions and the public to promote innovation 8 VIII.1 More effective communication to a broad and diverse public about intellectual property and WIPO's role No. of Member States participating in the WIPO Awards Program 42 (2018) 45 per year VIII.3 Effective engagement with Member States % of Committee Meetings for which pre-Committee information meetings for Member States are held 87% 90% Satisfaction rate of Member States and stakeholders with the organization of events 90% (2018) 85% % of official documentation prepared by OLC that is published on time 95% on time5% within 1 week after the due date (2018) 95% on time Timeliness of publication of Assemblies documents 89% on time (2018) 90% on time Delegates' satisfaction levels with the organization of the Assemblies 93% overall satisfaction (2018) 80% overall satisfaction

-&lt;sup>44 See Program 20 (External Relations, Partnerships and External Offices)
+42 See Program 20 (External Relations, Partnerships and External Offices)